Ron Jaworski: 1981–1986

 In the second round of the 1985 NFL draft, the Eagles selected quarterback Randall Cunningham.
 Despite the selection, Jaworski was still intended to be the starter for the Eagles, although Cunningham was intended to be Jaworski's successor in the future.
 However, after a poor performance in Jaworski's return from his leg injury in the 1985 season opener, he was benched and replaced by Randall Cunningham for Week 2.
 Jaworski returned to significant playing time in Week 5, when Cunningham was benched in the second quarter due to poor play.
 Jaworski threw for three touchdowns in the 23–21 loss to the New Orleans Saints, and was subsequently named the starter for the remainder of the season.
 In Week 7, Jaworski was named the NFC Offensive Player of the Week after a 16–14 victory over the Dallas Cowboys, where he threw for 380 yards and one touchdown.
 In a Week 10 game against the Atlanta Falcons, he tied an NFL record with a game-winning, 99-yard touchdown pass in overtime to Mike Quick.
 Jaworski would lead the Eagles to a 7–9 finish on the season, finishing 6–6 as the starter.

 At the end of the 1985 season, head coach Marion Campbell was fired and was replaced by former Chicago Bears defensive coordinator Buddy Ryan.
 Leading up to the 1986 season, Ryan had planned for recently acquired quarterback Matt Cavanaugh to be the team's starter, however, Ryan ultimately changed his mind days before the season opener, and he named Jaworski the starter.
 Jaworski led the Eagles to a 2–4 start before he was sidelined due to an elbow injury he suffered just before a Week 7 game against the Dallas Cowboys.
 Jaworski returned the next week, but was injured again after hurting his finger in Week 10 against the New York Giants.
 The injury would end Jaworski's season, as Randall Cunningham would replace him.

-After the season, Jaworski was released by the Eagles, ending his ten-season tenure with the team.
+After the 1986 season, Jaworski was released by the Eagles after ten seasons with the team.
 He finished with a 69–67–1 record as the Eagles' starter, and held the franchise records for quarterback wins, passing yards, pass completions, pass attempts, and passing touchdowns at the time of his release.
 Although each of these records were eventually broken by Donovan McNabb, Jaworski still ranks second as of 2024.